 test=# LOAD 'auto_explain'; LOAD test=# SET auto_explain.log_analyze TO on; SET test=# SET auto_explain.log_min_duration TO 500; SET

 The LOAD command will load the auto_explain module into a database connection.
 For the demo we can do that easily.
-In a production system one would use postgresql.conf or ALTER DATABASE / ALTER TABLE to load the module.
+In a production system you would use postgresql.conf or ALTER DATABASE / ALTER TABLE to load the module.
 If you want to make the change in postgresql.conf, consider adding the following line to the config file:

 session_preload_libraries = 'auto_explain';